jhudsl/tidyversecourse/docs/04-dataviz.md

 ##### Shadow

 However, what if we didn't want the data to completely disappear from one frame to the next and instead wanted to see the pattern emerge over time?
 We didn't demonstrate this using the `mtcars` dataset because each observation in that dataset is a different car.
-However, here, with the gapminder dataset, where we're looking at a trend over time, it makes more sense to include a trail
+However, here, with the gapminder dataset, where we're looking at a trend over time, it makes more sense to include a trail.

 To do this, we would use `shadow_*`.
 Here, we'll use `shadow_trail()` to see a trail of the data from one frame to the next: